api3dao/vitepress-docs/docs/guides/dapis/index.md

 commodity prices.
 They can power various decentralized applications such as DeFi lending, synthetic assets, stable coins, derivatives, NFTs, and more.

+dAPIs also allow dApps to earn revenue by auctioning off the right to update the data feeds to searchers using the OEV Network.

 To read more about dAPIs, [click here](/reference/dapis/understand/).

 ## What is the API3 Market?